As a solar-powered electricity provider, Chariot Energy often hears all sorts of claims and questions about solar

 1. Solar Panel Installations Can Be Expensive

 As we’ve mentioned in a previous blog, investing in home solar panels is a bit like buying a car.
-Rooftop solar panels are a size-able investment.
+Rooftop solar panels are a sizable investment.
 But, if you do your research, test drive a few, and make a smart and informed decision, your investment will provide great returns for many years.

-However, for some, the end result might not worth the investment of time and money, which is totally understandable.
-Even with the reduced 26% investment tax credit (ITC) credit, an average solar panel installation in 2020 can cost around $13,000.7 This is why Chariot Energy offers solar electricity plans for people who still want the benefits of solar but can’t afford the upfront costs of installing panels.
+However, for some, the end result might not be worth the investment of time and money, which is totally understandable.
+Even with the reduced 26% investment tax credit (ITC) credit, the average price a solar installer will charge for a 10 kWh system in 2021 is about $20,000.10

 2. Solar Energy Doesn’t Work at Night

 “Thanks, Captain Obvious!”
 But seriously, you have to consider the reality that your rooftop solar panels won’t create electricity at night.
-Yes, a tiny fraction of sunlight is reflected off of the moon and absorbed through solar panels, but it’s essentially pitch black at night.
+Yes, a tiny fraction of sunlight is reflected off of the moon and absorbed into the solar panels, but it’s essentially pitch black at night.
 And when there’s no light, solar panels don’t produce electricity.

 This becomes especially relevant if you want to be completely “off the grid” and have your home 100% powered by solar panels.
 If you aren’t tied to the electric grid, you need energy storage devices (the most common being a lithium-ion battery) to house the energy your solar panels produced earlier in the day so you have power at night.
 Otherwise, you’ll be lighting oil lamps to illuminate your home.

 3. Solar Energy Storage is Expensive